All counselling and support is now being offered by telephone or video link.

 An Introduction to Amparo

-Listening Ear’s Amparo service – providing support to those who have been affected by suicide – is hosting a series of drop-in sessions via Zoom to explain how the service works.
-It will be a chance to meet Sammy Ashley, Amparo’s Team Leader, and members of her team who work in localities.
-The informal, 30 […]Read more >
+Listening Ear’s Amparo service – providing support to those who have been affected by suicide – continues to host regular drop-in sessions via Zoom to explain how the service works.
+They offer a chance to meet Sammy Ashley, Amparo’s Team Leader, and members of her team who work in localities.
+The informal, 50 minute sessions […]Read more >

 Listening Ear’s CEO ‘In Conversation’ with the Leaders Council of Great Britain & Northern Ireland